pan-dora/apix-image-services/README.md

 These modules listen to repository events and react accordingly.

+* `acrepo-connector-broadcast`: ActiveMQ Message Broadcast Service:  This rebroadcasts messages from one queue/topic to every queue/topic in a specified list
 * `acrepo-idiomatic`: Id Mapping Service: This maps a public ID to a (internal and typically much longer) Fedora URI
 * `acrepo-idiomatic-pgsql`: Id Mapping Service Database: This exposes a Postgres datastore for use with the Id Mapping service